riccardogiorato/pocketbotanist/docs/README.md

 Instagram images were downloaded by looking at hashtag with name of the flower.
 This brought up many images that didn't have the flower in it cause people using the platform don't have to respect any rules on hashtags.

-I preferred using Instagram, not fetchingc images from google or similar sources because I thought that Instagram photos are more similar to what the end users are going to capture with their phones using "Pocket Botanist" app.
+I preferred using Instagram, not fetching images from google or similar sources because I thought that Instagram photos are more similar to what the end users are going to capture with their phones using "Pocket Botanist" app.

 This is a good source of images proved for example by this [new Research](https://www.theverge.com/2018/5/2/17311808/facebook-instagram-ai-training-hashtag-images) by Facebook where it's using billions of Instagram images to train models that were 1 to 2 percent better than any other system on the ImageNet benchmark.

 ### Cognitive Services API problem

-Before the start of "Cognitive Services" course I found out [Clarifai](https://www.clarifai.com/) a small company providing quote:"The most personalized computer vision solution on the planet", in short terms a suite of API and web interfaces to build easily custom ML visual models.
+Before the start of "Cognitive Services" course I found out [Clarifai](https://www.clarifai.com/) a small company providing quote: *"The most personalized computer vision solution on the planet"*, in short terms a suite of API and web interfaces to build easily custom ML visual models.

-At the beginning of this project I started testing them but I stopped using them because one problem aroused.
+At the beginning of this project I started testing it but I stopped using it because one problem aroused.

-They won't provide any simple way to export your model, they profit by keeping you hooked to their services as almost every other big general ML provider does such as Google, Amazon or IBM.
+Clarifai won't provide any way to export your model, they profit by keeping you hooked to their services as almost every other big general ML provider does such as Google, Amazon or IBM with their general API.

 ### Is this a flower

-I decided to use Clarifai services anyway for a single feature of the application I was going to build.
+I decided to use Clarifai services anyway for a single feature of the application.

 I used their [General Model](https://www.clarifai.com/models/general-image-recognition-model-aaa03c23b3724a16a56b629203edc62c) to predict if there was a "plant" or a "flower" in a user photo to prevent "wrong" images from getting in the queue for the real classification model.

-This reduced the possibility of users submitting images of people, cars or any other thing except the area of this application, making the app react faster when user took photos of anything other that than flowers.
+This reduced the possibility of users submitting images of people, cars or anything else outside the area of this application.

 ### Change of plan